 Your liability insurance will cover anyone entering your farm and becoming injured.
 This coverage is included on your farm owner's policy but, the coverage is only for the dollar amount listed on the policy.
 For example, if your liability limit is $500,000 and someone sues you for $1M, you will be covered for the $500,000.
 The remainder of the judgment award is your responsibility.
 You should review your risk level and contact your insurance provider.

 Fire insurance is also included on your farm owner's policy.
 You may choose to insure some buildings but not all.
 The level at which your policy will reimburse you is determined and is written in your policy.
 There are several methods of coverage.
 These consist of actual cash value, replacement value, and functional replacement value.
-You can find more explanation about this in Module Four under the Pennsylvania State University's Agricultural Alternatives web site in a publication titled, Agricultural Alternatives: Agricultural Business Insurance.
+You can find more explanation about this in the article Agricultural Business Insurance.

 Your automobile insurance will be a separate policy from your farm owner's insurance.
 Any licensed over-the-road vehicle you own should be insured.
 If you have enough vehicles on the road, you may be eligible for fleet insurance which may save you some expense.
 Check with your Department of Transportation and your insurance provider to determine the level and coverage that is right for you.